Research Centre for Brain and Behaviour

 - Psychiatric illnesses: depression, anxiety, drug abuse, autism spectrum disorders, attention deficit hyperactivity disorder.

-- Cognitive neuroscience: attention, distraction, memory, reasoning, judgment, decision making, problem-solving, intelligence, creativity, vision, language, reading, concussion.
+- Perception, Cognition and Neuroscience: attention, distraction, memory, reasoning, judgment, decision making, problem-solving, intelligence, creativity, vision, language, reading, concussion.

 - Neuroscience drug design: computational modelling, in silico studies, medicinal chemistry